 Is a deposit the only expense when moving?

 No, there are other fees and expenses to consider while moving, as well as ongoing payments after the move.
-Our guide to the cost of buying a house has more information.

 Where does the money for a deposit come from?